precice/precice.github.io/pages/community/precice-workshop-2023.md

 - Late abstract submission: January ~~9~~ 16
 - Early registration (discount): January ~~9~~ 16
 - Acceptance notification for late submissions: January ~~16~~ 23
-- Late registration: ~~January 30~~ February 9
+- Late registration: ~~January 30~~ February 9 (limited places)
 - Submit introduction slide: February 9
 - Workshop: February 13-16
-  - You can skip the first day of the workshop if you are an experienced preCICE user
+  - You can safely skip the first day of the workshop if you are an experienced preCICE user.
+- Post-workshop user support session: March 31 (online)

 ## Registration

-Fill the [registration form](https://ipvs.informatik.uni-stuttgart.de/cloud/apps/forms/P3mcXayss5c3WrNA) till the (early) registration deadline and follow the payment instructions in the form.
+Fill the [registration form](https://ipvs.informatik.uni-stuttgart.de/cloud/apps/forms/P3mcXayss5c3WrNA) till the registration deadline and follow the payment instructions in the form.
+Note that this is an in-presence-only event, with limited places.

 Ticket prices:

-- For members of universities and publicly-funded research institutes (any country): 300€ (early), 450€ (late)
+- For members of universities and publicly-funded research institutes (any country): ~~300€ (early)~~, 450€ (late)
-- For all other participants: 600€ (early), 900€ (late)
+- For all other participants: ~~600€ (early)~~, 900€ (late)

 The ticket includes access to the hands-on preCICE course, all talks, the consulting/user-support sessions (during the workshop and the post-workshop session on March 31st), invited dinner on February 14, as well as lunch and coffee breaks on all days.